giacomocaironi/Kart/README.md

 ```bash
 $ python3 main.py serve
 ```

 # Disclaimer
-Kart is not yet ready to use in a real-world scenario because it is in its early stage of its life and its api can change abruptly each minor verision.
+Kart is not yet ready to use in a real-world scenario.
+It is still in development its api can change abruptly each minor version.

-I am currently writing the [documentation](https://giacomocaironi.github.io/Kart) of kart but it is by no mean complete.
-If you want to look at some examples you can look the docs folder, where the documentation is held, and the source code of [my personal site](https://giacomocaironi.github.io) which is generated using kart
+I am currently writing the [documentation](https://giacomocaironi.gitlab.io/Kart) of kart but it is by no mean complete.
+If you want to look at some examples you can look the docs folder, where the documentation is held, and the source code of the [example site](https://gitlab.com/giacomocaironi/Kart/-/tree/master/kart_quickstart)